allegheny-college-cmpsc-200-fall-2023/bare-metal-game-project/docs/style.md

 `TODO

-## Would you award major or minor points for this?
+## Would you award major or minor value for this?
 Why?

 `TODO`
 ```